-In addition, upon a change in control, all outstanding stock options vest immediately and all restrictions on restricted stock and restricted stock units lapse.
+In addition, upon a change in control, all outstanding stock options vest immediately and all restrictions on restricted stock lapse.
+Restricted stock units vest if the employee is terminated within one year of the change in control.
 In the case of PSUs if the change in control occurs after the first nine months of the applicable performance period then the PSU will vest and be payable at the target benefit level, otherwise the PSU is terminated.
 Also, any CIP benefits become payable at the target benefit level and are pro-rated for the period elapsed.
 Further, upon a change in control, the requirement under the deferred compensation agreements for Messrs.
-Fehlman, Makris and Casteel that the participant remain employed until retirement age (age 60 for Mr. Fehlman, age 65 for Mr. Makris and age 67 for Mr. Casteel) is deleted and the benefit is immediately vested.
+Fehlman, Makris, Casteel, and Ledbetter that the participant remain employed until retirement age (age 60 for Messrs.
+Fehlman and Ledbetter, age 65 for Mr. Makris, and ages 67 (in the case of his first plan) and 69 (in the case of his second plan) for Mr. Casteel) is deleted and the benefit is immediately vested.